 How to Save Money on Things to Do in Key West with Kids

 One of the ways we afford to travel so much is by finding ways to plan vacations without breaking the bank.
 We were able to save on some of the activities we did with the Key West Sightseeing Pass.
 We also checked Travelzoo and Groupon to see if they had any restaurant or activity specials that could lower our costs.
 Don’t forget to grab some of the free coupon books you’ll see scattered around Key West.
-Even a $2 per person coupon adds up when you’re a family and doing multiple activities.
+Even a $2 per person coupon adds up when you’re a family and doing multiple activities while on vacation in Key West.

 Things to Do in Key West with Kids: Attractions